Q. How long is the program?

 Q. How should I prepare for the admission interview?

-A. The faculty will be interested in your career goals, your planned academic trajectory, and your ideas for your clinical project, and any concerns you may have.
+A. The faculty will be interested in your career goals, your planned academic trajectory, your ideas for your final scholarly project, and any concerns you may have.
 This will help them to aid you in developing an individualized course of study.